 Since masago is a seafood product, those who are allergic to fish and shellfish should avoid it.

 What’s more, fish roe can even cause allergic reactions in people without seafood allergies.
-These include rashes, narrowing of the airways and low blood pressure (23).
+These include rashes, a narrowing of the airways, and low blood pressure (

-Regular consumption of high-fructose corn syrup is linked to weight gain, insulin resistance and inflammation (25).
+Regular consumption of high fructose corn syrup is linked to disrupted metabolism, insulin resistance, and inflammation (

 MSG is a common food additive used to enhance flavor in products like masago.

-Summary Masago may be high in sodium and contain unhealthy ingredients like MSG and high-fructose corn syrup.
+Masago may be high in sodium and contain ingredients like MSG and high fructose corn syrup, which some people may want or need to limit.
 Additionally, certain capelin fishing methods raise ecological concerns.

 Masago is a unique ingredient that can be used in a number of ways.